Kami: History

 Kami are an ever-changing concept, but their presence in Japanese life has remained constant.
 The kami's earliest roles were as earth-based spirits, assisting the early hunter-gatherer groups in their daily lives.
 They were worshipped as gods of the earth (mountains) and sea.
 As the cultivation of rice became increasingly important and predominant in Japan, the kami's identity shifted to more sustaining roles that were directly involved in the growth of crops; roles such as rain, earth, and rice.
 This relationship between early Japanese people and the kami was manifested in rituals and ceremonies meant to entreat the kami to grow and protect the harvest.
 These rituals also became a symbol of power and strength for the early Emperors.

 There is a strong tradition of myth-histories in the Shinto faith; one such myth details the appearance of the first emperor, grandson of the Sun Goddess Amaterasu.
 In this myth, when Amaterasu sent her grandson to earth to rule, she gave him five rice grains, which had been grown in the fields of heaven (Takamagahara).
 This rice made it possible for him to transform the "wilderness".

 Social and political strife have played a key role in the development of new sorts of kami, specifically the goryō-shin (the sacred spirit kami).
 Goryō are the vengeful spirits of the dead whose lives were cut short, but they were calmed by the devotion of Shinto followers and are now believed to punish those who do not honor the kami.

 The pantheon of kami, like the kami themselves, is forever changing in definition and scope.
 As the needs of the people have shifted, so too have the domains and roles of the various kami.
 Some examples of this are related to health, such as the kami of smallpox whose role was expanded to include all contagious diseases, or the kami of boils and growths who has also come to preside over cancers and cancer treatments.

-In the ancient animistic religions, kami were understood as simply the divine forces of nature.
-Worshippers in ancient Japan revered creations of nature which exhibited a particular beauty and power such as waterfalls, mountains, boulders, animals, trees, grasses, and even rice paddies.
+In ancient animistic Japanese belief, kami were understood as simply the divine forces of nature.
+Worshippers in ancient Japan revered kami of nature which exhibited a particular beauty and power such as ghosts, the ocean, the sun, waterfalls, mountains, boulders, animals, trees, grasses, rice paddies, thunder, echoes, foxes and fox spirits, and Asian dragons.
 They strongly believed the spirits or resident kami deserved respect.